Bagoum/danmokou/README.md

 **Are there any examples?**

+For real game code, look in the directory [MiniProjects/Scripts](https://github.com/Bagoum/danmokou/tree/master/Assets/Danmokou/MiniProjects/Scripts), which contains boss scripts for recent short games I've made.
+You can also check out the [scripts from Spirits in Memetic Paradise](https://github.com/Bagoum/danmokou-simp/tree/master/Scripts) if you have that installed as a submodule.

 Under the `Patterns` folder, everything in `examples` and `feature testing` should work.
-The scripts here are fairly simple.
-Unlike the tutorial, these are not commented.
+The scripts there are fairly simple, but don't have many comments.

 The files under `demo` are from old scripts.
 They may not work, as the engine has gone through a lot of changes since then.